Graco Breaze Review

 Fold and Unfold

-The Breaze has a one-handed fold and it auto-locks (above left).
-The process is a typical umbrella style collapse that doesn't self-stand, but it is initiated with a hand lever instead of your feet (above right).
+The Breaze has a one-handed fold, and it auto-locks (above left).
+The process is an umbrella-style collapse that doesn't self-stand like the UPPAbaby G-Lite, but it initiates with a hand lever instead of your feet (above right).
 Unfolding requires two hands but isn't difficult.
-When the lock is engaged, the opposite side hangs open and it hangs half open when carried.
+When the lock is engaged, the opposite side hangs open, staying that way when carried.

-The Breaze brakes are double action and really hard to set.
-You need to use so much force it feels like they are going to break before they engage.
-However, the pedal itself is large, easy to release, and sandal foot friendly.
+The Breaze brakes are double-action and hard to set.
+You need to use so much force that it feels like they will break before they engage.
+However, the pedal is large, easy to release, and sandal-foot-friendly.

-The storage bin on the Breaze is large enough to fit the large diaper bag inside.
-It has a maximum weight of 10 pounds with easy access unless the seat is reclined when you won't be able to retrieve items you may need.
-The Breaze also sports a removable parent cup holder on the left side of the frame.
-The holder is on the small side and may not fit larger water bottles or squat sippy cups.
+The storage bin is large enough to fit a large diaper bag inside.
+It has a maximum weight allowance of 10 lbs with easy access unless the seat is reclined when you won't be able to retrieve items you may need.
+The Breaze also sports a removable parent cup holder on the left side.
+The holder is small and may not fit larger water bottles or the best sippy cups.

-The canopy on the Graco is medium in size with UV 50 protection, pop out visor, and a mesh peek-a-boo window.
-The window flap does not have any type of closure, but the window itself is easy to see through.
-The canopy is easy to operate, but it doesn't cover as much of baby as we'd like, and it will be smart to use one of the best sunscreens for babies if you use this stroller outside.
+The canopy on the Graco is medium with UV 50 protection, a pop-out visor, and a mesh peek-a-boo window.
+The window flap does not have a closure, but the window itself is easy to see through.
+The canopy is easy to operate, but it doesn't cover as much of the baby as we'd like, and it will be smart to use one of the best sunscreens for babies if you use this stroller outside.

 The Breaze harness is a 5-point harness with padded shoulder straps.
-Adjusting the straps is fairly easy, but to fully tighten the straps you'll need to push the extra threading adjustment through the seat back slot to rethread the harness.
-The padding on the shoulder straps may need to be removed to properly adjust the straps.
+Adjusting the straps is relatively easy, but to fully tighten the straps, you'll need to push the extra threading adjustment through the seatback slot to rethread the harness.
+The padding on the shoulder straps may need to be removed to adjust the straps properly.

-The Breaze seat has an almost flat recline back, adequate padding, and adjustable leg rest.
-It has a one-handed recline that is easy to use, with 3 positions.
-The adjustable leg rest can be angled down or out straight for more napping room, and it turns into an attachment point for the car seat.
-The footrest is under the edge of the leg rest and children will only be able to get their heels on it.
+The Breaze seat has an almost flat recline back, adequate padding, and an adjustable leg rest.
+It has a one-handed recline that is easy to use, with three positions.
+The adjustable leg rest can be angled down or straight for more napping room, turning into an attachment point for the car seat.
+The footrest is under the edge of the leg rest, and children will only be able to get their heels on it.

 Car Seat Attachment